LucasDelfino92/morrowindsharp/mw#.md

   - [X] Rem_AI.esp
   - [X] Rem_AL.esp
   - [X] Rem_BC.esp
-  - [X] Rem_GL.esp (users of the extended guide should have Rem_GL_Trackless_GL.esp instead)
+  - [X] Rem_GL.esp (users of the optional sections of the guide should have Rem_GL_Trackless_GL.esp instead)
   - [X] Rem_Solstheim.esp
   - [X] Rem_WG.esp
 - Click **Continue**.
 - Click **Run above steps using saved / default settings**.
 - Click **Finish** when the process is over.

-> Note that because Mod Organizer 2 uses a virtual file system, the Grass folder you will be selecting includes all plugins from Remiros' Groundcover as well as that from Grass for Trackless Grazeland, if following the extended guide.
+> Note that because Mod Organizer 2 uses a virtual file system, the Grass folder you will be selecting includes all plugins from Remiros' Groundcover as well as that from Grass for Trackless Grazeland, if following the optional Visuals section of the guide.

 ## SHADER SETUP

 We installed a number of shaders at the beginning of Morrowind#.
-If you've followed the extended guide, then there are a couple of mods that install additional shaders.
+If you've followed the optional sections of the guide, then there are a couple of mods that install additional shaders.

 - Run MGE XE in Mod Organizer 2.
 - In the **Graphics tab**, click **Enable shaders**.